jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 }
 ```

 It looks much worse than it actually is but you get the idea.
-Lots of different states require lots of if-else-statements.
-This results in code with lots of branches, something modern CPU don't like.
+Lots of different states require lots of if-else statements.
+This results in code with many branches, something a modern CPU doesn't like.
 Emulators are know for their bad branch prediction because the branches don't tend to follow a predictable pattern.
+Adding more branches to each instructions just aggravates this problem.

-So how can we get around this massive if-else-chain and transform it into something faster.
-Well, most of these state change rather infrequently and don't need constant re-evaluation.
+So how can we get around this massive if-else chain and transform it into something faster.
+Well, most of these states change rather infrequently and don't need constant re-evaluation.
 Therefore the easiest thing would be storing the current emulator state in a variable and then calling a dispatch function made for that specific state until it changes.
-This reduces the number of branches to almost zero.
+This reduces the number of branches to almost zero and reduced their runtime overhead to a minimum.

 ```cpp
 class ARM {